Northern Ireland national netball team: Netball World Cup

+World Games

 Commonwealth Games

 Northern Ireland made their debut at the Commonwealth Games in 2014.
 As part of their preparations for the 2014 Commonwealth Games, Northern Ireland formed a partnership with Team Northumbria.
 This saw seven Northern Ireland internationals – Oonagh McCullough, Fionnuala Toner, Caroline O'Hanlon, Gemma Gibney, Michelle Drayne, Noleen Lennon and Niamh Cooper – play for Team Northumbria during the 2014 Netball Superleague season.
 With Kate Carpenter taking charge of both teams, Northern Ireland and Team Northumbria also shared a coach.
 In the tournament itself, they eventually finished seventh after defeating Wales by 58–36 in a classification match.
 Northern Ireland made their second appearance at the Commonwealth Games in 2018.
 Team captain, Caroline O'Hanlon, carried the flag of Northern Ireland during the 2018 Commonwealth Games opening ceremony.
 Northern Ireland eventually finished eighth after losing to Malawi by 60–52 in a classification match.

-European Netball Championship
+Netball Europe Open Championships

-Northern Ireland have played regularly in the European Netball Championship.
+Northern Ireland have played regularly in the Netball Europe Open Championships.
 Their best performances came in 2012 and 2017 when they finished second and won silver medals on both occasions.